ISTANBUL

 This is, by the way, the land of infinite kebab, just in case that catches your fancy as well.
 A feast of roast chickens or lamb or beef, in homemade fresh bread.

-Here there are also the old palace traditions — Ottoman court cooking, still preserved in certain restaurants that serve dishes like hünkar beğendi (sultan’s delight) or lamb stews spiced with cinnamon, almonds, and dried fruit.
+Here there are also the old palace traditions: Ottoman court cooking, for example, still preserved in certain restaurants that serve dishes like hünkar beğendi (sultan’s delight) or lamb stews spiced with cinnamon, almonds, and dried fruit.

-The fact is though, at some point, it’s highly likely that you’ll find yourself lured into a shop by one of the infinite windows containing a display of what must surely be infinite baklava or lokum, Turkish Delight, and you’ll end up unintentionally spending a few hours just sipping tea and enjoying the world.
+The fact is that at some point, it’s highly likely that you’ll find yourself lured into a shop by one of the infinite windows containing a display of what must surely be infinite baklava or lokum, Turkish Delight.
+And like you’ll end up unintentionally spending a few hours just sipping tea and enjoying the world.